USC vs. Oregon State NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- USC and its opponents have scored at least 63 points -- this matchup's over/under -- only once this season.
+- USC and its opponents have combined for 62 points -- this matchup's point total -- just one time this season.

-- Oregon State and its opponents have combined to score more than 63 points in one game this season.
+- Oregon State's games have gone over 62 points in only one opportunity this season.

 USC Stats and Trends

+- So far this season USC has two wins against the spread.

-- The Trojans have covered the spread once this season when favored by 13 points or more (in two chances).
+- The Trojans have been favored by 10.5 points or more two times this season and covered the spread in one of them.

-- USC's games this year have gone over the total in one out of three opportunities (33.3%).
+- USC's games this year have gone over the point total one time in three opportunities (33.3%).

 - USC is 2-1 against the spread and 2-1 overall this season when the team notches more than 19.0 points.

-- USC is 2-1 against the spread and 2-1 overall when the team piles up more than 349.0 yards.
+- USC is 2-1 against the spread and 2-1 overall when the team amasses over 349.0 yards.

 - The Trojans have five giveaways this season, while the Beavers have five takeaways .